Storage heaters and radiators aren’t popular anymore as they used to be.

 Prep the working area by applying the masking tape to the wall behind and lay down the drop cloth on the floor below the heating unit.

-This will avoid the areas from getting overspray.
+This will prevent the areas from getting overspray.

-Plus, you should open the windows in your room that will improve the ventilation.
+Plus, you should open the windows in your room to improve ventilation.

 Step 3: Sand the storage heater

-After you have prepared your heater and work area, you are now ready to sand the surface.
+After preparing your heater and work area, you are ready to sand the surface.

 If the old paint on the surface seems to be flaking, take a screwdriver or a blade to scrape a small area.